thenewzerov/home-dev-essentials/README.md

 ### Istio

-Istio is installed in ambient mode, that way I don't have to deal with sidecars.
+Istio is optionally installed in ambient mode, that way I don't have to deal with sidecars.
 This is mostly just to try out the ambient mode features.

 I include the annotations to add all the created namespaces to Istio (unless otherwised noted).